Guide to Student Outcomes Assessment

 C. Augmenting the Curriculum Map

-A course-by-objective curriculum map should make clear where in the program students are introduced to (I), reinforced on (R), encounter emphasis (E) and Master (M) stated learning outcomes.
+A course-by-objective curriculum map should make clear where in the program students are introduced to (I), developed (D), and mastered (M) stated learning outcomes.
 Additional columns can be added to the matrix to designate additional information if the department wants to undertake more detailed planning of assessment activities tied to the curriculum.